I participated in GCP's Big Data and Machine Learning training "CPB100"

 Although we did not perform any specific operations in this seminar, we were given a lot of information about the general overview

-When it comes to Google's big data services, the first thing that comes to mind is "BigQuery."
+When it comes to Google's big data services, "BigQuery" is the one that comes to mind.

 BigQuery - Analytics Data Warehouse | Google Cloud Platform